ONLYOFFICE/onlyoffice-react-ui-kit/README.md

 ## Features

 The `onlyoffice-react-ui-kit` package includes the following React components:

 - **onlyoffice-react-ui-kit/advent-announce**: Displays the current banner, providing users with important announcements and updates.
-- **onlyoffice-react-ui-kit/header-menu**: Renders the current menu in the header, allowing users to navigate easily throughout the application.
+- **onlyoffice-react-ui-kit/header**: Renders the current header, allowing users to navigate easily throughout the application.
 - **onlyoffice-react-ui-kit/footer-menu**: Displays the current menu in the footer, providing navigation links to different sections of the site and ensuring users have access to important information at the bottom of the page.

 ## Installation